 Let’s say you and your team want to do something ambitious, like launch a rocket into space.
 To do so, you’ll need to structure your work: from the largest objectives down to the minute details.
 You’ll want to be able to respond to change, report your progress, and stick to a plan.
-Epics, stories, themes, and initiatives are precisely the tools you’ll need to do so.
+Epics, stories, and initiatives are precisely the tools you’ll need to do so.

-What are stories, epics, initiatives, and themes?
+What are stories, epics, and initiatives?

 Agile epic vs. story